Tarpit59/llm-insurance-autofill/insurance_pipeline/README.md

 - Replaces placeholders in `.docx` templates with the extracted values and can convert final document to PDF.

 ### field_meaning_generator.py
-- Infers missing field descriptions from the `.docx` template using LLM context.

-### README.md
-- Pipeline Documentation.
+- Uses LLM to infer the meaning or description of fields directly from the template.

-## Running the Pipeline
+## 🚀 Running the Pipeline
-- Make sure all required dependencies are installed, `.env` is configured and FOLDER_PATH, TEMPLATE_PATH and OUTPUT_PATH are configured in main.py.

-### Run main.py
+1. ✅ Make sure:
+  - Dependencies from `requirements.txt` are installed.
+  - `.env` is properly configured with required API keys.
+  - Input paths (`FOLDER_PATH`, `TEMPLATE_PATH`, `OUTPUT_PATH`) are set inside main.py.

+2. ▶️ Run the pipeline:
 ```bash
 python -m insurance_pipeline.main
 ```

-This will:
-- Load and OCR the PDF photo reports.
+#### What it does:
+- ✅ Loads and OCRs all report pages.
-- Chunk and embed the text using Google Generative AI.
+- ✅ Chunk and embed texts with Google Generative AI Embeddings.
-- Store embeddings in Pinecone.
+- ✅ Stores vector embeddings in Pinecone.
-- Understand field meaning and get descriptions about fields using LLM reasoning.
+- ✅ Extracts field meanings from the `.docx` template using LLM-based reasoning.
-- Extract field values using similarity search + reranking + LLM reasoning.
+- ✅ Extract field values using similarity search + reranking + LLM reasoning..
-- Fill those values into the `.docx` insurance template.
+- ✅ Populates the `.docx` insurance template with the extracted values.
-- Convert the output .docx to PDF using ConvertAPI.
+- ✅ Optionally converts the filled `.docx` into a final PDF using ConvertAPI.

-## Acknowledgements
+## 🙏 Acknowledgements

  - [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)
  - [LangChain RAG](https://python.langchain.com/v0.2/docs/tutorials/rag/)